Christabel091/password-manager/README.md

 3. **Setup MySQL Database**:

    - Ensure MAMP is installed and running.
-   - Create a database named `[wuser` and the necessary tables:
+   - Create a database named `pwuser` and the necessary tables:

    ```sql
    CREATE TABLE users (